eclipse/che-theia-terminal-extension/README.md

 # Terminal Exec plugin
 Terminal exec plugin creates multi-machine terminals for Theia inside Eclipse CHE workspaces.
-Plugin consist of server side located in the "server" directory and client side in the "che-theia-terminal" directory.
-Server side was written on the go-lang and used docker cli to create terminal connection based on docker exec.
+Plugin consist of server side located in the "machine-exec-server" directory and client side in the "che-theia-terminal" directory.
+Server side was written on the go-lang and uses docker cli to create terminal connection based on docker exec.
+Client plugin it's Theia widget written on the typescript.

+# Build machine exec server side binary
+To build machine exec server side uses go-lang version at least 1.10 or higher and docker.
+To build server side binary you can use buildBinary.sh script.
+Script builds server side binary inside docker container.

+# Build docker image with machine exec server
+To create docker exec server side docker image you can use machine-exec-server/buildImage.sh script.

 ## Getting started